 Our Board has three standing committees: Audit, Compensation, and Nominating and Governance.
-The Board established these committees in October 2006, at which time it also adopted a charter for each standing committee.
-The Board has also maintained, since 2012, a Committee of Independent Directors currently comprised of Messrs.
-Hasler, Kneuer, and McIntyre, as Chairman.
-This committee has full and exclusive authority to act with respect to all matters that involve transactions between the Company and Mr. Monroe or any of his affiliates.
+The Board has adopted a charter for each standing committee.
+The Board has also maintained, since 2012, a Committee of Independent Directors that has full and exclusive authority to act with respect to all matters that involve transactions between the Company and Mr. Monroe or any of his affiliates, or any other matters as directed by the Board.

 We have a Code of Conduct that is applicable to all employees, including executive officers, as well as to directors to the extent relevant to their service as directors.
-The committee charters and Code of Conduct are available on our website at www.globalstar.com by clicking on "Investors" and "Corporate Governance."
-You may request a copy of any of these documents to be mailed to you as described on page 21 of this proxy statement.
+The committee charters and Code of Conduct are available on our website at www.globalstar.com/corporate/investors on the page "Governance."
+You may request a copy of any of these documents to be mailed to you as described on page 25 of this proxy statement.
 We will post any amendments to, or waivers from, the Code of Conduct that apply to our principal executive and financial officers on our website.
 At the date of this proxy statement, no such waivers have been requested or granted.

 The Thermo companies listed under Security Ownership of Principal Stockholders and Management hold stock representing a majority of our voting power.
-As a result, we are a "controlled company" for purposes of the NYSE MKT rules and are not required to have a majority of independent directors on the Board or to comply with the requirements for compensation and nominating/governance committees.
-However, we are subject to all other NYSE MKT corporate governance requirements, including the rule requiring that the audit committee be composed entirely of independent directors.
+As a result, we are a "controlled company" for purposes of the NYSE American rules and are not required to have a majority of independent directors on the Board or to comply with the requirements for compensation and nominating/governance committees.
+However, we are subject to all other NYSE American corporate governance requirements, including the rule requiring that the audit committee be composed entirely of independent directors.

 The Board has determined that Messrs.
-Hasler, Kneuer and McIntyre are independent directors as defined in Rule 10A-3 under the Securities Exchange Act of 1934 and in the NYSE MKT rules.
+Hasler, Kneuer, McIntyre and Young are independent directors as defined in Rule 10A-3 under the Securities Exchange Act of 1934 and in the NYSE American rules.
 This determination was based on the absence of any relationship known to the Board between Messrs.
-Hasler, Kneuer or McIntyre and us (other than as a director and stockholder), and on the Board's conclusion that the relationship described below does not affect the independence of any of them as a Director.
+Hasler, Kneuer, McIntyre or Young and us (other than as a director and stockholder), and on the Board's conclusion that the relationship described below does not affect the independence of any of them as a Director.